bluesam1/AI-Math-Tutor/docs/prd.md

 FR27: The system must provide test utilities and fixtures that make it easy to test different problem types, answer detection scenarios, and edge cases programmatically.

+FR28: The system must automatically detect when a student message contains a potential answer to the math problem using passive detection (heuristic patterns and LLM-based validation).

+FR29: The system must validate student answers against the problem using an LLM-based answer checking service that compares the student's answer with the correct solution.

+FR30: The system must provide a backend endpoint (`/api/answer/check`) that accepts the student's answer, problem text, and problem type, and returns validation results (correct, incorrect, partial) with appropriate feedback.

+FR31: The system must display celebration visual feedback when a student provides a correct answer, using age-appropriate celebrations (emojis, animations, encouraging messages) that are prominent but non-blocking.

+FR32: The system must continue the Socratic dialogue flow naturally after answer checking, allowing students to explain their reasoning or continue working through the problem even after providing a correct answer.

+FR33: The system must handle multiple valid answer formats (e.g., "x = 5", "5", "the answer is five", numerical answers, algebraic expressions) when validating student answers.

+FR34: The system must provide a dedicated Answer field in the Problem Panel (left side) below the problem display, allowing students to explicitly submit their final answer with clear visual separation from the chat dialogue.

+FR35: The Answer field must support both text input and image upload for handwritten answers, providing students with flexible answer submission methods.

+FR36: The Answer field must include a "Check Answer" button that explicitly submits the answer for validation, providing clear user intent and action.

+FR37: The Answer field must display clear feedback states (checking, correct, incorrect, partial) with appropriate visual indicators and messages.

+FR38: The system must maintain passive answer detection in chat as a secondary/fallback method, while the dedicated Answer field serves as the primary method for answer submission.

+FR39: When passive answer detection identifies an answer in chat, the system must provide a gentle nudge encouraging students to use the Answer field for best results, while still allowing the chat submission if preferred.

 ### Non Functional

 NFR1: The system must respond to user inputs within 3 seconds for LLM-generated responses to maintain engaging conversation flow.